- Title Assistant Professor

 PhD, University of California, Berkeley

 Takeo Rivera is a specialist in performance studies with a focus on race, sexuality, and gender in U.S. American cultural production.
-His current project, Model Minority Masochism, is focused on masochism and techno-orientalism in Asian American cultural production across multiple media, including theater, literature, graphic novels, historical archives, and video games.
+His current project, Model Minority Masochism, under contract with Oxford University Press, is focused on masochism and techno-orientalism in Asian American cultural production across multiple media, including theater, literature, graphic novels, historical archives, and video games.
 This project explores the relationship between power and pleasure within the traumas of racialization, examining affective attachments to nonhuman, machine-like stereotypical forms.

-Dr. Rivera teaches courses in contemporary drama, modern drama, art and gender, Asian American literature, new media, and the literature and performance of people of color in the United States.
-He is also a member of the core faculty of the Women’s, Gender, and Sexuality Program, a member of the BU Faculty Gender & Sexuality Studies Group, and currently serves as the faculty mentor of the Asian Student Union.
+Dr. Rivera teaches courses in contemporary drama, modern drama, Asian American literature, queer theory, new media, and the literature and performance of people of color in the United States.
+He is also a member of the core faculty of the Women’s, Gender, and Sexuality Program, a member of the BU Faculty Gender & Sexuality Studies Group, affiliate of the African American Studies Program, and currently serves as the faculty mentor of the Asian Student Union.
+Along with fellow English faculty member Joseph Rezek, Rivera co-organizes the American Literature & Culture seminar at Harvard University’s Mahindra Center.
+Dr. Rivera was also a 2019-2020 faculty fellow at the Charles Warren Center at Harvard University.

 Teaching and Research Interests